netdata/netdata/src/claim/README.md

-   url = The Netdata Cloud base URL (optional, defaults to `https://app.netdata.cloud`) token = The claiming token for your Netdata Cloud Space (required) rooms = A comma-separated list of Rooms to add the Agent to (optional) proxy = The URL of a proxy server to use for the connection (optional) insecure = Either yes or no (optional)
+   url = The Netdata Cloud base URL (optional, defaults to `https://app.netdata.cloud`) token = The claiming token for your Netdata Cloud Space (required) rooms = A comma-separated list of Rooms to add the Agent to (optional) proxy = The URL of a proxy server to use for the connection, or none, or env (optional, defaults to env) insecure = Either yes or no (optional)
 ```

+- `proxy` can get anything libcurl accepts as proxy, or the keywords `none` and `env`. `none` or just empty disables proxy configuration, while `env` instructs libcurl to use the environment for determining proxy configuration (usually the environment variable `https_proxy`).
+- `insecure` is a boolean (either `yes`, or `no`) and when set to `yes` it instructs libcurl to disable host verification.

 example: